apache/iotdb/docs/UserGuide/Query-Data/Select-Expression.md

 Supported operators AND:`and`,`&`, `&&`; OR:`or`,`|`,`||`

-Supported input data types: `INT32`, `INT64`, `FLOAT`, `DOUBLE` and `BOOLEAN`
+Supported input data types: `BOOLEAN`

-Non-zero values are regarded as `true`, 0 is regarded a s `false`.
-Then do logic computation.

 Output data type: `BOOLEAN`

-Note: Only when the left operand and the right operand under a certain timestamp are not  `null`, the binary arithmetic operation will have an output value.
+Note: Only when the left operand and the right operand under a certain timestamp are both `BOOLEAN` type, the binary logic operation will have an output value.

 ### Example
 ```sql